itzg/docker-minecraft-server/docs/configuration/server-properties.md

 ![](../img/motd-example.png)

-To produce a multi-line MOTD, you will need to double escape the newline such as
+To produce a multi-line MOTD, embed a newline character as `\n` in the string, such as

-    -e MOTD="Line one\\nLine two"
+    -e MOTD="Line one\nLine two"

 ### Difficulty